soniasebastian/simple-clock/README.md

 # simple-clock
-Basic clock build using Javascript
+Basic clock build using HTML, CSS AND JAVASCRIPT